KenyC/Exh/README.md

 # Exh

-You can find a Jupyter notebook tutorial in the main folder to get a headstart for using the library.
+You can find a Jupyter notebook tutorial *Tutorial.ipynb* in the main folder to get a headstart for using the library.

 ## Features

   - Innocent inclusion, innocent exclusion of propositional formulas
   - Computing maximal consistent sets of formulas
   - Quantifiers
-  - Recursively exhaustified formulas and free choice
+  - Recursively exhaustified formulas (free choice example in tutorial)

 ## Caveats